 So then how did Inshorts go from making no money until April 2016 to becoming profitable by the last quarter of 2017, in a span of only 1.5 years?

-Before we discuss how Inshorts monetized their product, let’s look into the founding story of the company to get a better context.
+Before we discuss how Inshorts monetized their product, let’s look into the founding story of the company to establish better context.

 What were the founders thinking when they started Inshorts?